PART I

 “Victorious warriors win first and then go to war, while defeated warriors go to war first and then seek to win.” – Sun Tsu, Art of War

-- That is why the first principle of strategy is: Be #1.
-Be the best and dominate in your core market.
+- The key principle of strategy is to be the best and establish dominance in your core market.

 Tools